kuj0210/IoT-Pet-Home-System/README.md

   * [Door Motor](#door-motor)

 ## Introduction

-Pet House System is a tool that enables you to manage pets through Messenger.
+Pet House systems were built for people who would be absent from home and wouldn't be able to take care of their pets.

-It's very simple to use because it uses a messenger. and Pet House system can help reduce pet worries because it is easy to manage pets when you are away on long trips or on sudden appointments.
+so it can help reduce pet worries because it is easy to manage pets when you are away on long trips or on sudden appointments.

+It's very simple to use because it uses a messenger.

+If you are in an environment that has Internet access, you can use it anywhere.

 ## **Features**
  - Usage through Messenger